 Assistance provided by government departments

 If you cannot resolve the problem of water seepage with your neighbour, please contact the Joint Office set up by the FEHD and the BD for assistance.
 The Joint Office will carry out a preliminary investigation.
 If the seepage has posed a sanitary nuisance, the Joint Office will act in accordance with the relevant provisions of the Public Health and Municipal Services Ordinance.
-If necessary, the Joint Office will refer cases to the BD or the Water Supplies Department (WSD) for follow up action.
-(For example, the BD will tackle the problem of building dilapidations and defective drains under the Buildings Ordinance, while WSD will check if there is any wastage of water under the Waterworks Ordinance).
+If necessary, the Joint Office will refer cases to the BD or the Water Supplies Department (WSD) for follow up action (For example, the BD will tackle the problem of building dilapidations and defective drains under the Buildings Ordinance, while WSD will check if there is any wastage of water under the Waterworks Ordinance).
 If the seepage is mild or intermittent or if the source of seepage cannot be identified after investigation, Government intervention will cease.

 Time required by the Joint Office to investigate the cause of water seepage